Maternal impression: Medicine

-Maternal impression, according to a long-discredited medical theory, was a phenomenon that explained the existence of birth defects and congenital disorders.
-The theory stated that an emotional stimulus experienced by a pregnant woman could influence the development of the fetus.
-For example, it was sometimes supposed that the mother of the Elephant Man was frightened by an elephant during her pregnancy, thus "imprinting" the memory of the elephant onto the gestating fetus.
+The theory of maternal impression stated that an emotional or physical stimulus experienced by a pregnant woman could influence the development of the fetus.
 Mental problems, such as schizophrenia and depression, were believed to be a manifestation of similar disordered feelings in the mother.
 For instance, a pregnant woman who experienced great sadness might imprint depressive tendencies onto the fetus in her womb.

-The theory of maternal impression was largely abandoned by the 20th century, with the development of modern genetic theory.
+A mother did not need to remember an impression she had that could have affected her child in utero.
+Impressions could be subconscious.
+Oftentimes, mothers were not able to identify one single event that could have resulted in an impression on her child.
+Mothers were encouraged by medical practitioners to not undertake any activities that could disturb the fetus, but this was often not possible for working class women.
+The theory of maternal impression was largely abandoned by scientists in the 20th century, with the development of modern genetic theory.